arielsalminen/vue-design-system/README.md

 - [ ] Cleanup NPM dependencies.
 - [ ] Remove Vue components from `/tokens/` and make styleguide specific.
 - [ ] Separate documentation from the readme on GitHub and split onto multiple pages.
-- [ ] Add a few default elements (like button f.ex.) with sensible default `props` for type, style, etc.
+- [ ] Add a few more default elements (like button f.ex.) with sensible default `props` for type, style, etc. for prototyping.
 - [ ] Automated accessibility tests.
-- [ ] Consider bringing all tokens to separate category under styleguide.
+- [ ] Consider showing all tokens under a separate category in styleguide.

 ## Changelog